-Pakistani PM says his flooded country faces food shortages
+Pakistan faces food shortages after floods does billions in damage

 ISLAMABAD (AP) — Pakistan is grappling with food shortages after deadly floods left the impoverished country’s agriculture belt underwater, the prime minister told the Turkish president by phone, as authorities scaled up efforts Monday to deliver food, tents and other items.

 Shahbaz Sharif spoke to Turkish President Recep Tayyip Erdogan overnight to thank Turkey for dispatching food, tents and medicine by 12 military aircraft, four trains and Turkish Red Crescent trucks.
+The International Rescue Committee estimated the floods have damaged more than 3.6 million acres of crops in Pakistan.

 A government statement said Sharif briefed Erdogan about the government’s relief activities and sought assistance from Turkey in overcoming the “food shortage.”
 Sharif also sought help from Turkey on reconstruction work in the flood-hit areas.

-More than 660,000 people, including women and children, are living at relief camps and in makeshift homes after floods damaged their homes across the country and forced them to move to safer places.
+More than 660,000 people, including women and children, are living at relief camps after floods damaged their homes across the country and forced them to move.
 Pakistan, the country’s military, U.N. agencies and local charities are providing food to these flood victims.

 Pakistan heavily relies on its agriculture and occasionally exports its surplus wheat to Afghanistan and other countries.
 Now it is in talks to import badly needed wheat and vegetables, including to people not directly affected by floods.